-Data collected over a 10 year period (2002-2012) shows that although Cameraria ohridella can damage up to 75% of the total leaf area of white horse-chestnut, it has no influence on stem radial growth or general tree condition.
-Red horse-chestnuts are rarely attacked by the moth, and then only when growing close to heavily infested white horse-chestnuts.
+Data collected over the 10 years from 2002 to 2012 show that although Cameraria ohridella can damage up to 75% of the total leaf area of white horse chestnut (Aesculus hippocastanum), it has no influence on stem radial growth or general tree condition.
+Red horse chestnuts (Aesculus × carnea) are rarely attacked by the moth, and then only when growing close to heavily infested white horse chestnuts.

 There was no evidence that the presence of Cameraria ohridella or the damage it caused either facilitated the spread of bleeding canker disease or accentuated the impact of the disease.
 In fact the opposite was observed: trees with the highest rates of leaf miner infestation tended to have the lowest incidence of bleeding canker disease.

-This project started in 2002 and data collection has continued, an update will be published when the next 10 years’ data has been fully collected and analysed
+This project started in 2002 and data collection has continued.
+An update will be published when the next 10 years’ data have been fully collected and analysed.

 D’Costa L, Koricheva K, Straw N & Simmonds M (2013) Oviposition patterns and larval damage by the invasive horse-chestnut leaf miner Cameraria ohridella on different species of Aesculus.
 Ecological Entomology 38, 456–462.